Tower of God episode 7 revealed some fascinating lore.

 You can consider this post a follow up of sorts to my post on Leon: The Professional, which was kind of about the Nikita franchise as much as it was that film.

 My interest begins with the film's status as a stated inspiration for Noir my favorite Anime.
-I do see this film's stylistic and aesthetic influence on Noir, but I think like writing in depth on the specific homages would be easier for Leon.
+I do see this film's stylistic and aesthetic influence on Noir, but I feel like writing in depth on the specific homages would be easier for Leon.

 As I also stated before a key difference between Noir and the Nikita franchise is that Noir is a show with no significant male characters.
 A theme in Nikita is definitely the titular Femme's life being controlled by powerful men, a "Patriarchy".
 That Theme is also relevant to Noir, but the patriarchy is at a distance, a faceless council of old white men.